A Place to Be Neighborly

 Over the years Main Street Mission has become a small community where friendly faces meet friendly faces.
 We have an intake process but we don’t distinguish between the person struggling for a week and the one who has spent a lifetime of struggle.
 We don’t have clients or customers.
 We are all neighbors.
 Yes, our neighbors get food but we have discovered that food is not the essence of what they get.
 Sometimes that word of encouragement from our staff or a volunteer is the one thing that can light a spark of hope for someone who previously considered their situation hopeless.
 Sometimes visiting with a neighbor picking up food makes the day of a volunteer or staff member.

 These small exchanges of kindness have grown into a formal process with our Getting Ahead classes and our Bridges classes.
 We have found with the system developed by Ruby Payne that we can bring teams through the Getting Ahead program and link them with Hope teams from our Bridges program.
 People that previously had no hope are starting to make progress towards a more stable life.
 The boundaries are dissolving and Hope Teams, Volunteers, Getting Ahead participants and Neighbors are all friends.
-We have started new projects and initiatives, Tracy Gilbert has brought new counseling services.
 We are looking into classes and work groups.
 We have outgrown our boundaries both socially and physically.
 This is why we need your help.

 Recently David Brooks of the New York Times wrote an editorial entitled “One Neighborhood at a Time”.
 He notes that political parties are polarized, people seem isolated and lost in their own worlds, Churches are losing attendance.
 We seem lost and bitter at times.
 David talks about a couple in Lost Hills, California that have started a community center where they are trying to bring the community together.
 He talks about the “dozens who have come to Lost Hills not to save the place from outside, but to befriend it.”